 - Patients must have bidimensionally measurable disease (at least one lesion with longest diameter >= 1.5 cm) documented on the Lymphoma Baseline Tumor Assessment Form in Rave.

 - Patients must have a whole body or limited whole body PET-CT scan performed within 42 days prior to registration.
-(A contrast-enhanced [diagnostic] CT, magnetic resonance imaging [MRI] or MRI-PET is acceptable in event that PET-CT is contraindicated, however the same modality must be utilized through the trial.)
+(A contrast-enhanced [diagnostic] CT, MRI or MR-PET is acceptable in event that PET-CT is contra-indicated, however if it is later possible to administer a PET-CT, then PET-CT is strongly preferred for the interim scan (after cycle 2) (if performed) and the EOT assessment.
+Otherwise, if PET-CT is not subsequently possible, then the same modality as baseline must be used throughout the trial.)
 NOTE: All images from PET-CT, CT, MRI or MR-PET scans performed as standard of care to assess disease (within 42 days prior to registration) must be submitted and associated radiology reports must be submitted.

 - Patients must not have received any prior chemotherapy, radiation, or antibody-based treatment for classical Hodgkin lymphoma.
 Steroid pre-treatment is permitted.